Blog

 Most of these fundraisers require extensive research on the specific donors you plan to target and more personalized asks.

-However, sending the same generic donation request to all of your alumni isn’t a great strategy as your ask won’t necessarily match that alumni’s giving capacity, and they may not have an affinity for the particular program you plan to use the money to fund.
+Sending the same generic donation request to all of your alumni isn’t a great strategy as your ask won’t necessarily match that alumni’s giving capacity, and they may not have an affinity for the particular program you plan to use the money to fund.

-Consider using a Fundraising Intelligence platform like Kindsight that allows you to quickly find the best alumni in your network for the mission of your fundraiser.
+Prospect research software allows you to quickly find the best alumni in your network for the mission of your fundraiser.

 Specifically, it provides historical donation history so that you can target those with a proven affinity for your mission and make a reasonable donation ask that maximizes revenue without making an embarrassing over-ask.

-The benefit of these programs is that they can yield large sums of money, though the exact date your institution will receive the money is often unknown.
+The benefit of these programs is that they can yield large sums of money, though the exact date your educational institution will receive the money is often unknown.

 As most donors choose how they allocate their assets after their passing, it’s a highly sensitive topic, and having a hyper-personalized message is critical.